-Overall, our empirical results underscore that the same fiscal news can be interpreted differently, depending on how individuals think about the fiscal space.
-In a last section, we rationalize these empirical results by introducing a New Keynesian model in which agents have heterogeneous beliefs about whether the economy will move from a monetary dominance regime to a fiscal dominance regime.
-We find that fiscal news can be inflationary even when the central bank follows an optimal policy because individuals who believe in a switch to a fiscal dominance regime in the future expect more inflation tomorrow, and such expectations are inflationary today.
-This heterogeneity introduces a policy tradeoff, as the inflationary impact of such beliefs requires a negative output gap to be offset.
-We discuss several dimensions that may modulate the quantitative relevance of such a tradeoff, including the possibility that households may not associate fiscal dominance with lower interest rates as we find in the survey.
+Overall, our empirical results underscore that, depending on their views about the fiscal space, individuals have different interpretation of the same fiscal news.
+In a last section, we analyze the consequence of our findings for the conduct of monetary policy.
+We introduce a New Keynesian model in which agents have heterogeneous beliefs about the fiscal space.
+Some agents do not see enough fiscal space and therefore think the economy will switch to a fiscal dominance regime in the future.
+Some think there is enough fiscal space and therefore that the economy will stay in the monetary dominance regime in the future.

+We analyze how a fiscal shock, which increases debt-to-GDP, affects such an economy.
+We find that such a fiscal shock can be inflationary even under an active monetary policy.
+This is because, after the fiscal shock, individuals who believe in a switch to fiscal dominance in the future expect more inflation tomorrow, and such expectations are inflationary today.
+Such beliefs introduce a policy tradeoff, as their inflationary impact requires an offsetting negative output gap.
+Because of this trade-off, perfectly stabilizing prices is a sub-optimal strategy even for a central bank operating under commitment.
+The implication is that ensuring that central banks are independent and pursue a price stability mandate is not enough to prevent inflationary pressures when a fiscal authority is perceived to be on an unsustainable path by some agents in the economy.
+We also discuss several dimensions that may modulate the quantitative relevance of such a tradeoff, including the possibility that households may not associate fiscal dominance with lower interest rates as we find in the survey.

 Literature review.
 Our paper is connected to four strands of the literature.
-First, our work contributes to the literature investigating the determinants and the macroeconomic consequences of heterogeneous beliefs about aggregate variables.
+To start, our work contributes to the literature investigating the determinants and the macroeconomic consequences of heterogeneous beliefs about aggregate variables.
 Mankiw et al. (2003), Coibion and Gorodnichenko (2012), Andrade and Le Bihan (2013), and Andrade et al. (2016) analyze how differences in information sets can account for disagreement about future macroeconomic outcomes observed in various surveys of expectations.
-Other works find that experience and memory from historical episodes (Malmendier and Nagel, 2016) or from shopping (D'Acunto et al., 2021) explain the heterogeneity of household inflation expectations.
+Other works find that memory from historical episodes, as in Malmendier and Nagel (2016), or from shopping experience, as in D'Acunto et al. (2021), contribute to the heterogeneity of household inflation expectations.
 Andre et al. (2021) document that individuals form their macroeconomic expectations according to different narratives about the macroeconomy.
-Andrade et al. (2019) show that the forward guidance around interest rates that the Federal Reserve implemented in the wake of the Great Recession increased disagreement about future inflation and growth because that policy was interpreted differently.
-Binetti et al. (2024) show that individuals have different understandings of the causes of the post-COVID-19 inflation surge and that government spending decisions are viewed as one of its major causes.
-We also emphasize that the same economic event can be interpreted differently, as the same fiscal news has different expected inflationary effects depending on individuals' views on the fiscal space.4
+Andrade et al. (2019) show that the forward guidance policy that the FOMC implemented in the wake of the Great Recession increased disagreement about future inflation because that policy was interpreted differently.
+Binetti et al. (2024) show that, even conditional on observable characteristics, individuals have different understandings of the causes of the post-COVID-19 inflation surge and that government spending decisions are viewed as one of its major causes.
+We also emphasize that the same economic event can be interpreted differently, as the same fiscal news has different expected inflationary effects depending on individuals' beliefs about the fiscal space, and that this heterogeneous interpretation and beliefs can contribute to of the widely-documented disagreement in inflation expectations.